 September 21 – 23, 2010

-Jogjakarta (or simply Jogja, as it is fondly called by its residents) is a campus city.
-It is home to about 20 universities and several other educational institutions.
+I got to know Jogjakarta, simply called Jogja by its residents, as a campus city home to about 20 universities and several other educational institutions.

 After over-napping from my red-eye, I peeked out of the balcony of Mawar Asri Hotel bleary-eyed; there was hardly anyone in sight.
 It was mid-week mid-morning but passing cars and becak (cycle rickshaw) were few and far between.
 The quiet street reminded me of deserted campus corridors when classes had already begun.
 Not exactly lackadaisical, Jogja’s pace was truly conducive for education, and its monuments and old buildings brought history to life.

 Back at my breakfast table, it was a virtual history class.
 I was buttonholed by a gregarious white geezer traveling alone but with a whole lifetime of stories to tell.
 I was quietly dunking toast to my coffee (buffet breakfast consisted of a loaf of white bread, a jar of marmalade, and sachets of instant coffee) when Peter from Down Under started delivering an impassioned lecture on Egyptology and conspiracy theories.
 He was a tad long-winded, but I sincerely wished the documentary exposé he had made about the myths of the pharaohs would see the light of day.
 His interesting Egyptian epiphanies could use some visuals.